-- we have already mentioned the general need for public liability insurance as the owner of a static caravan and the owners and managers of the park or resort accommodating your caravan are almost certain to have asked for proof that you have suitable cover;
+- we have already mentioned the importance of public liability insurance – and the owners and managers of the park or resort accommodating your caravan are almost certain to have asked for proof that you have suitable insurance cover;

 Out of season precautions

-- many parks for static caravans close down for at least part of the winter season – and this might be a time when yours is especially vulnerable to break-ins, theft or damaged caused by electrical or gas faults or the escape of water;
+- many parks for static caravans close down for at least part of the winter season – and this might be a time when yours is especially vulnerable to break-ins, theft or damage caused by electrical or gas faults or the escape of water;

 - when arranging your static caravan insurance cover, therefore, you might want to establish what additional security measures your insurer demands during this closed season – and whether, for example, your premiums are discounted at all if the site has taken particular security measures, such as CCTV or manned patrols of the site;

 - you may also be expected to take certain common-sense precautions when leaving your caravan empty and unoccupied for any length of time – including the disconnection of all electrical and gas services and draining down the water from heating, kitchen, and bathroom systems.
 Your obligations under your cover will be explained within your policy documents – or you can always call us for help and clarification.

 Beware the policies offered by your static caravan park

 When the management of the park on which your static caravan is berthed invites you to sign the lease agreement on your plot, they are almost certain to offer you static caravan insurance.
 Indeed, you might need to resist any pressure against a hard-sell of such a policy.